-Fracture walls are typically lined by sparry calcite fills, which vary significantly in size and morphology from millimetre-thick blocky to metre-thick coarse crystalline spars (Figs 5e, 8d, f, 9a-g).
-Where sediment fills are present, the veins are normally a few centimetres thick and typically occupy < 10-15% of the fracture volume.
-The calcites are mostly milky white, but dark-grey fills are locally developed containing impurities such as carbon or fine iron oxide.
-Thick sparry calcite veins are consistently syntaxial and grow inward from the cavity walls (Figs 9a-f).
-Associated sediment fills are commonly cross-cut by smaller, younger calcite veins (e.g. Fig. 10b) and new fissure cavities may be present in the infilling sandstone which are also lined by crystalline calcite (e.g. Figs 3c, f).
+Fracture walls are typically lined by sparry calcite fills, which vary significantly in size and morphology from millimetre-thick blocky to metre-thick coarse crystalline spars (Figs 5e, 8d, f and 9a-g).
+Where sediment fills are present, the veins are normally a few centimetres thick and typically occupy <10-15% of the fracture volume.
+The calcites are mostly milky white, but dark grey fills are locally developed containing impurities such as carbon or fine iron oxide.
+Thick sparry calcite veins are consistently syntaxial and grow inwards from the cavity walls (Fig. 9a-f).
+The associated sediment fills are commonly cross-cut by smaller, younger calcite veins (e.g. Fig. 10b) and new fissure cavities may be present in the infilling sandstone, which are also lined by crystalline calcite (e.g. Fig. 3c, f).

-A variety of crystalline calcite forms are observed (Fig. 9) including: scalenohedral (dog-tooth spar) (Fig. 9a) a delicate fractal scalenohedral variety (Fig. 9b); rhombohedral

-(nail-head spar) (Fig. 9c); fine grained and sheeted (Fig. 9g); dendritic (Fig. 9e); mm-cm scale stalactites, and blocky calcite (Fig. 9d).
-Fibrous forms are largely absent except as slickenfibres developed on larger fault surfaces (e.g. Fig. 3d).
+A variety of crystalline calcite forms are observed (Fig. 9), including: scalenohedral (dog-tooth spar) (Fig. 9a); a delicate fractal scalenohedral variety (Fig. 9b); rhombohedral (nail-head spar) (Fig. 9c); fine-grained and sheeted (Fig. 9g); dendritic (Fig. 9e); millimetre- to centimetre-scale stalactites and blocky calcite (Fig. 9d).
+Fibrous forms are largely absent, except as slickenfibres developed on larger fault surfaces (e.g. Fig. 3d).

-Syntaxial "cavity filling" textures are best displayed by the scalenohedral and rhombohedral forms (Figs 4f, 8d, f-h, 9a-f, 10b).
-Both types are known to form in near-surface environments (e.g. García Carmona et al. 2003; Milodowski et al. 2018) and the lack of mixed calcite morphologies in single fractures suggests that fluid compositions, water depth and/or temperature may have fluctuated during fissure filling.
+Syntaxial cavity-filling textures are best displayed by the scalenohedral and rhombohedral forms (Figs 4f, 8d, f-h, 9a-f and 10b).
+Both types are known to form in near-surface environments (e.g. García Carmona et al. 2003; Milodowski et al. 2018) and the lack of mixed calcite morphologies in single fractures suggests that the fluid compositions, water depth and/or temperature may have fluctuated during fissure filling.

-Small amounts (<1cm thick) of fine and sheeted calcite - interpreted to be travertine and flowstone - are seen lining cavity walls in a minority of locations, e.g. Hope's Nose, Fishcombe Point (Fig. 9g).
-These features suggest that a limited degree of karstification may have affected some of the open fractures, which also show evidence for minor dissolution ('smoothing') along the cavity walls.
-These karstified fractures can be distinguished from the effects of later Cenozoic-Recent weathering as they are partially covered by Permian sandstone infills.
+Small amounts (<1 cm thick) of fine and sheeted calcite - interpreted to be travertine and flowstone - are seen lining cavity walls in a minority of locations (e.g. Hope's Nose, Fishcombe Point) (Fig. 9g).
+These features suggest that a limited degree of karstification may have affected some of the open fractures, which also show evidence for minor dissolution (smoothing) along the cavity walls.
+These karstified fractures can be distinguished from the effects of later Cenozoic-Recent weathering because they are partially covered by Permian sandstone infills.

-Calcite textures are consistently growth zoned with large scalenohedral calcites commonly showing orange bands, parallel to crystal faces (e.g. Fig. 9f).
-Colour zonations like this are thought to be controlled by small fluctuations in fluid conditions/chemistry (e.g. Fig. 13b) (Paquette et al. 1993; Guoyi Dong et al. 1995; Milodowski et al. 2018).
-The bright orange stained zones/bands within the calcite crystals likely formed due to enrichment of iron oxides in the mineralising fluids, which were then precipitated as thin haematite coatings and trapped as Fe-rich fluid inclusions (Milodowski et al. 2018).
-More generally, the syntaxial calcites show a marked coarsening-inward texture (Figs 9a-f, 10b).
-Multiple sequences of calcite growth from a single wall-rock interface are locally developed, with up to three or four bands of coarsening-inward calcite within a single vein (e.g. Fig. 10b).
-This is likely due to repeated pulsing of fluids through the open fracture systems, each generating a renewed phase of mineralisation.
+Calcite textures are consistently growth-zoned, with large scalenohedral calcites commonly showing orange bands parallel to the crystal faces (e.g. Fig. 9f).
+Colour zonations like this are thought to be controlled by small fluctuations in fluid conditions/ chemistry (Paquette et al. 1993; Guoyi et al. 1995; Milodowski et al. 2018).
+The bright orange stained zones/bands within the calcite crystals probably formed as a result of the enrichment of iron oxides in the mineralizing fluids, which were then precipitated as thin hematite coatings and trapped as iron-rich fluid inclusions (Milodowski et al. 2018).
+More generally, the syntaxial calcites show a marked coarsening-inwards texture (Figs 9a-f and 10b).
+Multiple sequences of calcite growth from a single wall rock interface are locally developed, with up to three or four bands of coarsening-inwards calcite within a single vein (e.g. Fig. 10b).
+This is probably due to the repeated pulsing of fluids through the open fracture systems, each generating a renewed phase of mineralization.